Squidpad/BG3DevouringAndDigesting/.github/ISSUE_TEMPLATE/bug_report.md

 **Load Order**
-In Baldur's Gate 3 Mod Manager, select File then Export Order to Text File.
-Add the file to this report.
+In Baldur's Gate 3 Mod Manager, select File then Save Order As.
+Add the file to this report using the button at the bottom.
+(A link to the file will appear at the cursor location).

 **Additional context**
 Add any other context about the problem here.